bdjang/data-bars-email-templates/README.md

-# Accessible Data in Email Templates
+# Data Bar Charts in Email Templates

 ## Background
-One way to display data within email templates is to code horizontal and vertical bar charts in HTML/CSS.
-This method will allow screen readers to detect any live text, numbers, and labels within these charts.
+Is there another way to display data visuals in email templates without relying on images and the `<alt>` tag?
+An alternative way to display data within email templates is to code horizontal and vertical bar charts in HTML/CSS.

 **Some advantages to this method**:
 * Charts can be mobile responsive through media queries.
 * Load times are faster compared to downloading images.
+* Screen readers can detect live text, numbers, and labels in these charts.
 * Can be dynamic - since data bar widths, chart numbers, label text, and colors are coded in HTML/CSS, these fields can be set up as variables within ESPs.
 * Additional code is not required to make these charts compatible in dark mode.